mnopqr1/ideas/README.md

 # Ideas wishlist

 A list of ideas and things I'd like to do, explore, learn, when I have the time.
-Beware, the projects ranges from "finishing something long overdue" to "learning a whole new part of CS".
-I tried to divide them into the time estimated it would take.
+Beware, the projects range from "finishing something long overdue" to "learning a whole new part of CS".
+I have tried to divide them into the time estimated it would take.

 Some of these might be interesting for other people to think about (together?!), some less so.